awwwdde/PORTFOLIO2/README.md

 <div align=center>
 <img src="https://i.imgur.com/Ods3JRW.png" align=center style=width600px />
 </div>
-<h1>You may use this project with attribution to the author (awwwdde) or we can do something together. awwwdde2025</h1>
+<h1>You may use this project with attribution to the author (awwwdde) or we can do something together. awwwdde 2025</h1>